Impression And Mouth Preparation

 • Perfect adaptation

-• Presence of good cohesive & adhesive forces
+• The presence of good cohesive and adhesive forces

-• Presence of close adaptation between denture & the mucosa increases surface contact
+• The presence of close adaptation between the denture and the mucosa increases surface contact

 • Results in an increase in retention